Data Controller – Somerset Council – ICO Registration Z5957592

 Legal basis for processing

 We rely on the following provisions of the General Data Protection Regulation (GDPR) as the lawful bases for processing your personal data:

 Somerset Council has a legal obligation to provide a number of functions and services and it is necessary to process your personal data in order to comply with these obligations.

 - Article 6 1(e) – Public task

-Somerset Council carries out a number of tasks across all services in the public interest or in the exercise of official authority vested in us and, in some cases, it is necessary to process your personal data in order to undertake such tasks.
-The Contact Centre works across the whole council, providing a ‘front door’ for all services.
-All data processed by the Contact Centre in relation to our wider services will be processed in accordance with the relevant privacy notices.
+Somerset Council carries out a number of tasks in the public interest or in the exercise of official authority vested in us and it is necessary to process your personal data in order to undertake such tasks.

 We rely on the following provision of the General Data Protection Regulation (GDPR) as the lawful basis for processing your special category data:

 - Article 9 2(g) – substantial public interest

 In order to deliver some services it may be necessary to process data which is classed as special category.
 This is information about you which, due to the nature of it, is afforded additional protections under data protection law.
 This information may include details regarding health and disability.